The Nubian Woodpecker (Campethera nubica nubica) is a medium-sized bird in the Picidae family of woodpeckers.

 The Nubian Woodpecker has a black crown that has many white spots.
 The male has a bright red forehead to the back of the neck.
 The female has a red patch only on the nape (her forehead is spotted).
 It has a long black beak.

 The Nubian Woodpecker can grow to 25 centimetres (10 inches) tall.

-Woodpeckers use their strong beak to hammer into the side of a tree branch.
-They have long tongues to catch insects.
+The Nubian Woodpecker uses its strong beak to hammer into the side of a tree branch.
+It has a long tongue to catch insects.

-Their nest is a hole in a tree.
-Females lay 2-4 eggs, which hatch after about 13 days.
+Its nest is a hole in a tree.
+The female Nubian Woodpecker lays 2-4 eggs, which hatch after about 13 days.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM